CaelebBalanesi/breadbar/content/Moves/Aerials/Neutral Aerial.md

 		- Doesn't get into platform until around 10%
 ### IDJ Nair into
 -
+### DD Nair
+- Grab
+	- Not true to hitstun
+- Jab
+	- Not true to hitstun
 ### Kill Confirms
 - NQ > Runoff Fair
 	- Kills at like 75% on ledge